Healing with Horses, Mustique

 Those who don’t love horses or have never ridden one before

-These week-long luxury healing retreats combine the magic of individual life coaching with the beauty of working with horses to help you get away from the ‘busyness’ of life and reconnect to yourself.
+These individual, week-long luxury healing retreats combine the magic of individual life coaching with the beauty of working with horses to help you get away from the ‘busyness’ of life and reconnect to yourself.
 They’re led by mentor and life coach Jessica McGregor Johnson and equine-assisted growth and learning specialist Liz Saint, and your base is a simply stunning villa on the private island of Mustique.
-Individual retreats are also possible by arrangement.
+Private group retreats are also possible by arrangement if you’d like to come with your friends.

 Mustique is a private island that feels very far away from the rest of the world.
 Jessica McGregor Johnson has been around horses since she was three and Liz Saint has worked with them for over 35 years – together they know just how powerful they can be as a coaching tool to reflect back our current reality.